BrianHicks/notes-app-2020/README.md

    - [x] display and sort by last modified time
    - [x] show first couple rows of content
 - [x] package to be deployed by Nix
+- [ ] links to a note should change if you change the title
+- [ ] backlinking
+- [ ] syncing with CouchDB / PouchDB servers
 - [ ] the module layout reflects some old design ideas (`Node.Content`, `Node` being separate from `Database.Row`)
 - [ ] too many things are named `Node`.
 There's `Node`, `Node.Content.Node`, and I think a few others
 - [ ] there aren't any inline formats.
 I'd like *italic*, **bold**, and `inline code` at a minimum.
 Possibly `:highlights:` or `~strikethrough~` too?